Knowing there are ways to save money organizing (and make some, too) can motivate you to deal with clutter finally.

 Just as ridding yourself of clutter and getting organized can improve your mood, it can also improve your budget.
 Here’s how.

 1. Find and use what you already have.

-Bad weather, upcoming travel, and holidays often lead us to shopping for things we’ll need.
+Bad weather, upcoming travel, and holidays often lead us to shop for things we’ll need.
 School projects are another one.
 Just about every parent has dealt with that Sunday after-dinner announcement: “I have a project due tomorrow.”
-Faced with last-minute needs we race to the store for supplies rather than tearing up the house in search of them.
-A week later we discover we already had the colored pencils, construction paper and glue if we’d only known where it was.
+Faced with last-minute needs, we race to the store for supplies rather than tearing up the house in search of them.
+A week later we discover we already had the colored pencils, construction paper, and glue if we’d only known where it was.

 2. Stop paying late fees.

 The average credit card late-fee is $25 and, while you can spend time getting that waived, that’s time you can’t get back.
 Multiply that $25 by a couple of cards and four late fees a year, and you’ve wasted $200 — the equivalent of a month’s utility bill!
 Late fees for library books and DVD rentals, too.

 How organizing saves money: Late payment doesn’t just rack up feeds: it can also increase the amount of interest you’re paying on credit cards, car loans, even your mortgage.
 Getting your paperwork organized allows you to track due dates on your To Do list to save on both fees and penalizing interest rates.

 3. Less time cleaning creates more time to look for deals.

 It’s a fact: cluttered homes take longer to clean.
 You’ve got to move stuff before you can clean under it, then move it back so you can clean the next mess.
 Ditching the clutter frees up that time and makes cleaning faster as well as habitual.
 That extra time can be spent searching for the best deals on things you need rather than hurriedly purchasing stuff without knowing if you’re getting a reasonable price.